-Motorways play a vital role in keeping our towns and cities connected and keeping the country on the move, but they can also be infuriating, especially if you’re unfortunate enough to get stuck in traffic.
+They play a vital role in keeping our towns and cities connected and keeping the country on the move, but motorways can also be infuriating, especially if you’re unfortunate enough to get stuck in traffic.

-But which are the slowest sections of motorway in the country?
-In some places you’ll be lucky if you even manage to get up to 30 mph, that’s 40 mph under the speed limit!
+But which are the slowest sections of motorway in the country, where you’ll be lucky if you even manage to get up to 45 mph?
 We’ve looked at the average speeds on England’s motorway network to find out.

-Beware, these speeds refer to traffic at all times of day, so if you’re travelling during rush hour it’ll be even slower!
+(Note that these speeds refer to traffic at all times of day, so will be even slower during rush hour.)

-11 of the slowest sections of motorway were found on the M25, also known as the London Orbital Motorway.
-But drivers often refer to it as ‘Britain’s Largest Car Park or ‘The Road to Hell…’).
+Six of the slowest sections of motorway were found on the M25, also known as the London Orbital Motorway (as well as ‘Britain’s Largest Car Park’ and ‘The Road to Hell…’).

 The areas with the slowest motorways

-So, we know the individual stretches of motorway which are the slowest in the country, but which areas of England have the lowest average speed across their whole motorway network?
+So, we know the individual stretches of motorway which are the slowest in the country, but which parts of England have the lowest average speed across their whole motorway network?

-This was followed by Sandwell, West Midlands, which the M5 runs through with 40.4 miles per hour and nearby Coventry at 48 miles per hour.
+This was followed by Reading, which the M4 runs through (52.2 miles per hour) and nearby Slough (52.9 miles per hour).

 All data sourced from the Department for Transport’s Road Congestion Statistics (Table CGN0401b), which shows the average speeds of cars on England’s Strategic Road Network (although we just looked at motorways).